TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/interview questions.md

 ## **Q15.
 Have you ever led a project or task?**

-Yes, both ResumeDoctor.AI and the AI Learning-to-Content project were fully self-driven.
-I planned architecture, built modules, tested features, and iterated on improvements.
+Yes.
+Both ResumeDoctor.AI and the Learning-to-Content Automation System were self-driven projects.
+I planned the flow, built the modules, tested the features, and improved them based on my own evaluation.
+It taught me ownership and time management.

 ---

 ## **Q16.
 How do you manage priorities?**

-I list all tasks, estimate effort, and start with the highest impact ones.
+I list all tasks, estimate effort, and rank them based on urgency and impact.
+High-impact tasks are completed first so progress stays meaningful and consistent.

 ---